Alex Salmond: Renewable energy

 Salmond in his 2010 New Year message highlighted the importance of sustainable development and renewable energy in Scotland and the required increase in powers of the Scottish Parliament needed to help harness Scotland's green energy potential and therefore take full advantage of the "renewable revolution".

 Earlier, in December 2009, he campaigned for climate change legislation at the UN Climate Change Conference in Copenhagen to promote Scotland's role in tackling and mitigating climate change.
 This included signing a Partnership Agreement with the Maldives, one of the most exposed countries to the consequences of rising sea levels.

-Although energy is mostly a matter reserved to Westminster, administrative devolution of Sections 36 & 37 of the Electricity Act 1989 coupled with fully devolved planning powers enabled the Scottish Government to establish Scotland as a leader in renewable energy developments.
+In September 2010, Salmond proposed legislation that would give Scottish Water powers to build "green" power stations, windfarms and hydropower schemes in cooperation and competition with existing energy companies.
+He stated that this would make Scotland the 'world's first hydro-economy'.

 2011 Scottish Parliament election

 Before the 2011 Scottish election, the SNP again pledged to hold an independence referendum if it won another term.
 The Westminster Labour government had initially designed the additional member system to make it impossible for one party to win an outright majority, but the SNP won enough seats from the other parties to take 69 seats, a majority of four.
 At this election, Salmond was re-elected for Aberdeenshire East, essentially a reconfigured version of Gordon.